endlos99/flashrom99/doc/MANUAL.md

 previously run programs left over by a warm reset.
 In rare cases, this may lead to graphical glitches or other unexpected behavior.

+Programs that read from or write to disk also may not work correctly.
+Right now this seems to affect only some systems, and mostly those with the original TI floppy disk controller.
+This issue is currently under investigation.

 Please refer to the troubleshooting section for a list of games known with issues.